ChalmersGU-data-structure-courses/general-course-information/exercises/1-search-and-sort-solutions.md

 #### Finding the most common element.

 First we sort the array.
 Then we loop through the array, keeping track of:

-- The most common element so far
+- the most common element so far,
-- How many times that element has occurred
+- how many times that element has occurred,
-- The element we are currently looking at
+- the element we are currently looking at,
-- How many times that element has occurred
+- how many times that element has occurred.

 ```python
 # First sort the array so that all occurrences of the same value occur next to one another in the array.